nrasam/nrasam/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Feel free to explore the folders in nrasam and the links below to get to know me better.
-<br>Unfortunately the video together watching website repo was done for school and is not public.
+<br>Unfortunately my capstone project where I helped to make a website where users can watch videos together was done for school and the repo is not public.

 <h1>Links</h1>
 <h2>Notable Repos</h2>